 Individualized Education Program (IEP)

 Once a student is determined to have a disability & require Special Education (and possibly Related Services), an IEP is developed that documents the student's disability, how it affects progress in the general education environment, the student's present level of performance, annual goals toward improving performance & special education services the student will require.
+The IEP can be reviewed and revised throughout the duration of the IEP

 Click Here for the Forms Needed Guide for various IEP related events